Lennox-Dai/Lennox-Dai/README.md

 I'm a junior Computer Science student at Xi'an Jiaotong University, passionate about software development \.

+### Seeking PhD Opportunities for Fall 2026
+**Contact Me!**

+I am looking for PhD opportunities for Fall 2026.
+If you have any relevant openings or would like to collaborate, feel free to reach out!

 ### 🔧 Research Intereset
 - NLP
 - Multimodal Learning